MForemxn/Bachelor-of-Information-Technologies-Diploma-in-Information-Technologies-Professional-Practice/Programming 1 Lessons Copied from Ed.md

 `letter = 'c'`

-(Note that Python does not have a character data type, this is actually just a string.)
+(Note that [[Python]] does not have a character data type, this is actually just a string.)

 ## Use

-Thus using variables is relatively straight-forward in Python, they are created on first assignment, and that's that.
-This does have some implications for more complicated programs, but for simple ones, this is simpler than Java and avoids some basic errors (either a variable doesn't exist, or it does exist and it has a value - it may not be the right value, but there's no uninitialised variable problems).
+Thus using [[variables]] is relatively straight-forward in [[Python]], they are created on first assignment, and that's that.
+This does have some implications for more complicated programs, but for simple ones, this is simpler than [[Java]] and avoids some basic errors (either a variable doesn't exist, or it does exist and it has a value - it may not be the right value, but there's no uninitialised variable problems).

 ```
 d = 8.6